moloco/docs/android-sdk/README.md

 ```

 ### SdkConfiguration
-Initialize a SdkConfiguration with a LogLevel (INFO or DEBUG).
+Initialize SdkConfiguration with a LogLevel (INFO or DEBUG).

 ```
 LogLevel logLevel = INFO; // or DEBUG